clickberry/web-services/README.md

 ## Bus
 In the heart of the web services there is a messaging service called Bus.
 We use [NSQ](http://nsq.io) as a distributed realization of messaging service for our application.
 Since NSQ is distributes, we usually instantiate several `nsqd` instances registered in a few `nsqlookupd` routers.

-We use special [nsqd-ecs](//github.com/clickberry/nsqd-ecs) ecs-optimized docker image which allows us easily scale up and down number of running nsqd instances.
+We use special ecs-optimized [nsqd](//github.com/clickberry/nsqd-ecs) docker images which allows us easily scale up and down the Bus, because they automatically retrieve their publi IP addresses and registers them in nsqlookupd.

 ## [Auth.
 API](//github.com/clickberry/auth-api-nodejs)
 JWT-based authentication service.